 - Enophthalmia: the eye seems smaller in size, it is as retracted at its base.

-It must be said that, sometimes, the cause that triggers horner’s syndrome in cats is difficult to determine.
-In these such cases, the origin is idiopathic, i.e. the exact cause is not known.
+The underlying cause that triggers Horner’s syndrome in cats is not always easy to determine.
+In these cases, the origin is idiopathic, i.e. the exact cause is not known.

-Another common cause of horner’s syndrome is otitis in cats which can affect either the outside, middle or internal parts of the ear.
-For example, when a cat is suffering from a severe ear infection or inflammation, it can end up causing damage to a cat’s nervous system.
+Another common cause of Horner’s syndrome is otitis in cats which can affect either the outside, middle or internal parts of the ear.
+For example, when a cat is suffering from a severe ear infection or inflammation (otitis), it can end up causing damage to a cat’s nervous system.
 This is especially the case if the infection is left untreated.